elena-poddubnaia/quiz-game/README.md

 #### 2025
 - [x] TypeScript
 - [ ] Implement form validation (check that fields are full field)
+- [x] Try vee-validation and get disappointed with js dom
+- [x] PlayWright
 - [ ] Connect New Game Page with Play Game

 Goals for Braves:
 - [ ] Database query and API calls

 Ideas to discuss:
-- Let's change vuex to pinia
+- Change vuex to pinia?
-- Score count
+- Score count?

 ## Tips